Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the details of past and present directors and secretaries of a company;

-- information on existing and past shareholdings in a company; and
+- information on current and past shareholdings in a company; and

 What information can and cannot be disclosed when dealing with a public company?

 In a hostile takeover bid, the bidder will have access only to publicly available information.
 Where the target’s board decides to recommend a takeover bid, it must treat all bidders equally under the Takeover Bids Law and disclose equal levels of information.